 This type of nonconforming sewer connection can get complicated.
 While every home should make a direct link to a public sewer, crossing private property lines to do so can be a complicated process.
-To attach your sewer line properly to a public sewer – while still running through your neighbor’s house – requires that you file easement with your city.
+To attach your sewer line properly to a public sewer – while still running through your neighbor’s house – requires that you file an easement with your city.

 An easement provides you with the right to cross or use another person’s land for a very particular purpose.
-Different cities have different requirements for filing such a document, and there are often fees associated with filing.
-If you are concerned about a potential cross property line sewer connection, let us know.
+Different cities have different requirements for filing such a document, and there are often fees associated with the filing.
+If you are concerned about a potential cross-property line sewer connection, let us know.
 We can map the connection and consult with you on the best way to sort out your sewer lines.